DavidCai1111/concat-streams/README.md

 ## API

-### concatStream(streams)
+### concatStream(streams, event)

   - streams: `Array`<`stream`> an array of streams
+  - event: `String` name of the event you want to pipe through, by default it is `'error'`.

-Concat all streams in array by `pipe` and once an error occurred in one stream, all streams after will get it.
+Concat all streams in array by `pipe` and once the `event` occurred in one stream, all streams after will get it.
 Return the last stream in the array.